top of page

 At Nostalgia Pie, we're all about reminiscing and strolls down memory lane (just in case it's escaped your attention!)
 When we did the posts to mark Live Aid's thirty fifth anniversary (gosh, it'll be the fiftieth before any of us know it!) one of the things we loved was talking to people who remembered that time well.
 Although none of them had actually been to either concert, they all remembered watching it on TV and all the buzz and excitement that surrounded the event.
 Oh, and it was all for a great cause:

 The people of Ethiopia were dying of hunger.
 There was no food because there was no water as it hadn't rained for years.
 So the pop stars got together and held a concert.
 All the money they made went to the people of Ethiopia.
-Bob Geldof was the main man! - Chris, London
+Bob Geldof was the main man! - Christopher, London

-Don't forget Midge Ure, Chris, but thank you for summing it up so perfectly.
+Don't forget Midge Ure, Christopher, but thank you for summing it up so perfectly.
 Live Aid - tagged as the 'Global Jukebox' - was a benefit concert held in the summer of 1985 as part of an ongoing musical fundraising scheme, in order to raise money for famine relief in Ethiopia.
 The concert was the brainchild of Boomtown Rat (now Sir) Bob Geldof and Ultravox's Midge Ure.
 They organized that huge-scale, dual-venue event (the American part of Live Aid saw a concert held simultaneously across the pond in John F. Kennedy Stadium in Philadelphia, US) in just ten short weeks.
 So if you wondered why Bob Geldof looked as though he was in need of a couple of espressos and Midge Ure had tears in his eyes even when he wasn't dancing, there's your answer - sheer exhaustion!

 The guys in charge: Bob and Midge!